by Alex Vikoulov

 "Improving the quality of consciousness, advancing the quality and depth of awareness, understanding your nature and purpose, manifesting universal unconditional love, letting go of fear and eliminating ego, desires, wants, needs or preconceived notions – these are the attributes and results of a successfully evolving consciousness.” –Tom Campbell

 A key problem with materialism is that it has been unable to explain, even in principle, how arrangements of matter can possibly generate subjective experience.
-This is known in neuroscience and philosophy of mind as the ‘hard problem of consciousness,’ formulated by the philosopher David Chalmers.
+This is known in neuroscience and philosophy of mind as the ‘hard problem of consciousness,’ formulated by philosopher David Chalmers.
 The problem is so disconcerting that some materialist philosophers even try to absurdly deny the very existence of consciousness, the sole carrier of reality anyone can ever know.
-In the meantime, the solution has been hiding in plain sight all along.
-What philosopher Peter Russell calls 'The Primacy of Consciousness' the cognitive scientist Donald Hoffman calls 'Conscious Realism', my preferred term, however, would be 'Experiential Realism.'
+In the meantime, the solution has been hiding in plain sight all along: What philosopher Peter Russell calls 'The Primacy of Consciousness' the cognitive scientist Donald Hoffman calls 'Conscious Realism'; my preferred term, however, would be 'Experiential Realism'.

 So, why Experiential Realism?
-From the bigger picture perspective, we are here for experience necessary for evolution of consciousness.
-Our limitations, such as our ego, belief traps, political correctness, our very human condition define who we are, but realization that we largely impose those limitations on ourselves gives us more evolvability and impetus to overcome these self-imposed limits to move towards higher goals and state of being.
+From the bigger picture perspective, we are here for experience necessary for evolution of our conscious minds.
+Our limitations, such as our ego, belief traps, political correctness, our very human condition define who we are, but the realization that we largely impose those limitations on ourselves gives us more evolvability and impetus to overcome these self-imposed limits to move towards higher goals and state of being.

-My book “The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution” is all about evolution of consciousness and the physics of information.
-"Science of Mind" that approaches its subject matter from a third-person perspective should, I maintain, be treated with a healthy amount of open-minded skepticism.
-Traditionally, science has been objective, consciousness, on the other hand, is subjective, first-person direct experience of our "physical reality".
+My recent book “The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution” is all about evolution of the conscious mind and the physics of information.
+The science of consciousness that approaches its subject matter from a third-person perspective should, I maintain, be treated with a healthy amount of open-minded skepticism.
+Traditionally, science has been objective, consciousness, on the other hand, is subjective, first-person direct experience of our physical reality.
 I conjecture that with advances of Strong AI, neurophilosophy, computational neuroscience, brain scanning, optogenetics, nanotech and simulation technologies, we would be able to eventually capture the first-person experience, including perception, pain, imagery, fear, excitement, thought, memory, etc. with sufficiently high fidelity (at least close approximation of how it is to be like a certain person, or a certain animal for that matter) and convert that data into "the 2nd person" experience for training, research or entertainment.
-At last, science could be equipped with an exceptional tool to objectify and quantify personal subjectivity.
+At last, science could be equipped with an exceptional "avatarist" tool to objectify and quantify personal subjectivity.
 After all, our phenomenal minds carve out experiential reality at increments of conscious instants (cf. Digital Presentism).

-I wouldn't be surprised, if in a couple of decades time, science will have made a leap towards the physics of information as a more parsimonious model of our world, fully developed quantum gravity theory ("It from Qubit", perhaps?) and incorporated consciousness into our scientific models.
-After all, I'd argue, information is fundamental but that's our mind what makes the "processed information" irreducible which, from moment to moment, manifests in phenomenology of our subjective experience.
+I wouldn't be surprised, if within a couple of decades time, science will have made a leap towards the physics of information as a more parsimonious model of our world, fully developed quantum gravity theory ("It from Qubit," perhaps?) and incorporated consciousness into our scientific models.
+After all, I'd argue, information is "Modus Operandi" of consciousness but our conscious mind is what makes the "processed information" irreducible which, from moment to moment, manifests in phenomenality of our subjective experience.
 Phenomenal states are distinct informational states.

 Tags: self-transcendence, transcendence, neuroscience, collective intelligence, sentience, self-awareness, Strong AI, human psychology, human motivation, transformative technology, self-actualization, psychedelic depersonalization, extended phenotype, artificial intelligence, Tom Campbell, Neil Bohr, Quantum Multiverse, Syntellect Hypothesis, Extended Mind Hypothesis, Hard Problem of Consciousness, Digital Physics, Computational Physics, conscious experience, ontology, ontological primitive, digital pantheism, digital pantheism argument, superintelligence, singularity, mind uploading, postbiological superintelligence, posthuman superintelligence, Syntellect emergence, technological singularity, virtual reality, conscious agent, human evolution, transcendent other, AI, AGI, artificial general intelligence, digital mind, digital immortality, experiential realism, conscious realism, philosophy of mind, science of mind, evolution of consciousness, phenomenology, posthumanism, quantum consciousness, It from Qubit, transcendentalism, neo-transcendentalism

 *Image Credit: Ecstadelic Media, Shutterstock